 Since we are interested in the superfluid phase stiffness in this study, our main study focuses only on the jamming of the $d$-wave emergent bosons.
 In this section we briefly discuss the possible phase beyond the overdoped superfluid regime, where the jamming of the $d$-wave emergent bosons costs them too much kinetic energy.

-Let's first recall that at low density, the freely propagating $d$-wave bosons gain most kinetic energy, $2\epsilon_d=2\tau^{\prime\prime}-4\tau^{\prime}$, compared to those of other local symmetries.
-This energy can be approximately split into two contributions: locally forming a $d$-wave form (a four-site Wannier function) and propagating in the system.
+Let's first recall that at low density, the freely propagating $d$-wave bosons gain the most kinetic energy, $2\epsilon_d=2\tau^{\prime\prime}-4\tau^{\prime}$, compared to those of other local symmetries.
+This energy can be approximately split into two contributions: locally forming a $d$-wave form [a four-site Wannier function in Fig.~\ref{fig2}(b)] and its propagation in the system.
 The former contribution can be easily estimated by solving a local four-site problem and turns out to be $\epsilon_d$, exactly half of the total kinetic energy.
 Similarly, a $p$-wave emergent boson would have a total kinetic energy $2\epsilon_p=-2\tau^{\prime\prime}$, half of which is also gained by forming local $p$-wave symmetry.
 Therefore, when $\tau^\prime > \tau^{\prime\prime}$, $2\epsilon_d < 2\epsilon_p$ and $d$-wave form is dominant.

-As discussed in the main text, as the density increases upon higher doping, the large hard core of the $d$-wave boson starts to suffer significantly the jamming effect.
+As discussed in the main text, as the density increases upon higher doping, due to the large hard core the $d$-wave boson starts to suffer from a significant jamming effect.
 Represented by the Gutzwiller factor $g_d$, a crude estimation of the jamming-induced renormalized kinetic energy can be made: $(1+g_d)\epsilon_d$.
 Similarly, for the $p$-wave boson, the energy reduces to $(1+g_p)\epsilon_p$.